sireorator/sireorator/README.md

 - 👋 Hi, I’m @sireorator
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on machine learning for solving education problems
+- 💞️ I’m looking to collaborate on machine learning for solving complex problems
 - 📫 How to reach me: +212672044079

 <!---